aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

 this stage.

 - **Stage 2 activities**:
+  - **Update [service_name]-experimental package** - deliver experimental constructs in their own package to clearly communicate module maturity.

+    - in the module's `package.json` set "Stability": "Developer Preview" to indicate the module is a feature complete release candidate, but is still subject to breaking changes

   - **Update Roadmap** - move to the CDK public roadmap “Developer Preview”column to indicate we need customer feedback on the module’s implementation

   - **Observe** - monitor module utilization and GitHub issues filed against the experimental module

   > TODO: be explicit about KPIs here

   - **Quality Assurance** - fix all P0 bugs as they are discovered and review all P1 bugs, making a clearly communicated